Four Seasons Rabat Kasr Al Bahr Opens October 2024

 Bottom line

-The Four Seasons Rabat will be opening in 2023, and should be a great resort.
+The Four Seasons Rabat is opening in the second half of 2024, and should be a great resort.
 It will combine a historic property with (hopefully) the amenities, design, and service you expect from Four Seasons.
 I’ve been meaning to take a proper trip to Morocco for quite some time now, and I’d certainly consider including this as part of the journey.

 What do you make of the Four Seasons Rabat?
 Has anyone been to Rabat, and if so, is it worth visiting?